Vigilantes in movies: modern quests for vengeance

 Law Abiding Citizen (2009)

+Law Abiding Citizen explores morality, justice, systemic failure, and the suffering of both the vigilante and those caught in the crossfire.
 In contrast to the archetype of a vigilante wielding firearms or brute force, Shelton wields a far more sinister arsenal: his intellect.
-His meticulous planning and surgical precision show the capabilities of the anti-hero.

 Recommended article